SlashyIsTaken/shyDrugs/README.md

 - es_extended <br>
 - ox_lib & ox_inventory <br>
 - lb_phone or any notification system. <br>

+# Installation:
+- Clone the repository, and configure the config.lua & notify.lua to your liking.

 Feel free to recommend me updates, or to leave some constructive criticism.
 Would love that.<br>